-At March 31, 2022, we had \$97.8 million in cash and cash equivalents.
+At September 30, 2022, we had \$81.0 million in cash and cash equivalents.
 Based on our cash and cash equivalents balance, available debt facilities, current business plan and revenue prospects, we believe that we will have sufficient cash resources and anticipated cash flows to fund our operations for at least the next 12 months.
-However, we continue to critically review our liquidity and anticipated capital requirements in light of the significant uncertainty created by the COVID-19 pandemic.
+However, we continue to critically review our liquidity and anticipated capital requirements in light of the significant uncertainty created by the COVID-19 pandemic and macroeconomic conditions.

-In May 2021, we issued \$100.0 million aggregate principal amount of 3.75% Convertible Senior Notes due 2026 under an indenture between us and The Bank of New York Mellon Trust Company, N.A., as trustee. \$97.1 million aggregate principal amount of the 3.75% Convertible Notes due 2026 were issued to certain holders of 3.75% Convertible Notes due 2022 in exchange for \$82.1 million aggregate principal amount of 3.75% Convertible Notes due 2022 outstanding and \$2.9 million aggregate principal amount were issued for cash.
-Concurrently, in May 2021, we entered into a senior secured credit agreement with Silicon Valley Bank, individually as a lender and agent, and the other lenders (the "Credit Agreement"), which provides for a five-year \$80 million term loan facility and a \$40 million revolving credit facility (the "Revolving Credit Facility").
-The initial borrowings under the Credit Agreement, including \$25 million under the Revolving Credit Facility, were funded on May 14, 2021, and as of March 31, 2022 we had outstanding balance under the Revolving Credit Facility of \$5.0 million.
+In May 2021, we issued \$100.0 million aggregate principal amount of 3.75% Convertible Senior Notes due 2026 under an indenture between us and The Bank of New York Mellon Trust Company, N.A., as trustee.
+Concurrently, with the issuance of the notes, in May 2021, we entered into a senior secured credit agreement with Silicon Valley Bank, individually as a lender and agent, and the other lenders (the "Credit Agreement"), which provides for a five-year \$80 million term loan facility (the "Term Loan Facility") and a \$40 million revolving credit facility (the "Revolving Credit Facility").
+As of September 30, 2022, we had an outstanding balance under the Revolving Credit Facility of \$5.0 million.
 Refer to Note 10.
-Debt to our unaudited condensed consolidated financial statements included in this Quarterly Report on Form 10-Q for discussion of the Term Loan, the Revolving Credit Facility and our Convertible Notes outstanding as of March 31, 2022.

-Our liquidity and cash flows has been and could continue to be materially impacted by the diversion of customer resources to the response to the COVID-19 pandemic as well as delays in payments from customers and could be further impacted by additional and prolonged delays in payments from customers, the potential of renewed "shelter in place" orders and expanded social distancing orders or advisories, facility closures, or other reasons related to the COVID-19 pandemic.
-There remain uncertainties as to how the COVID-19 pandemic is likely to materially impact our liquidity in the future.

-In addition, we are unable to predict with certainty the impact of the COVID-19 pandemic on our ability to maintain compliance with the debt covenants contained in the credit and security agreements related to our Credit Facilities, including financial covenants regarding the fixed charge coverage ratio, minimum consolidated cash balance and minimum consolidated domestic cash balance tests.
-While we were in compliance with such covenants for the period ended March 31, 2022, failure to meet the covenant requirements in the future could cause us to be in default and the maturity of the related debt could be accelerated and become immediately payable.
-This may require us to obtain waivers or amendments to the credit and security agreement in order to maintain compliance and there can be no certainty that any such waiver or amendment will be available, or what the cost of such waiver or amendment, if obtained, would be.
+Debt to our unaudited condensed consolidated financial statements included in this Quarterly Report on Form 10-Q for discussion of the Term Loan Facility, the Revolving Credit Facility and our Convertible Notes outstanding as of September 30, 2022.
+Our liquidity and cash flows have been and could continue to be materially impacted by the COVID-19 pandemic and current macroeconomic factors, including facility closures, supply chain disruptions, rising inflation, increased volatility in the financial markets, the potential of renewed "shelter in place" or quarantine orders, or other reasons related to the COVID-19 pandemic and current macroeconomic conditions.
+These factors have and could continue to negatively impact our business operations and cash flows for the foreseeable future, including reductions in revenue, decreases in gross margin and delays in payments from customers, as well as declines or delays in the conversion of backlog to revenue.
+There remain uncertainties as to how the COVID-19 pandemic and the current macroeconomic environment is likely to materially impact our business, results of operations, access to sources of liquidity and financial condition in the future.
+As a result, we are unable to predict with certainty the impact of the COVID-19 pandemic and current macroeconomic conditions on our ability to maintain compliance with the financial covenants contained in the credit and security agreements related to our Credit Facilities.
+We may also experience other, unexpected impacts to our business, including matters discussed in the Risk Factors in Item 1A below.
+While we were in compliance with such covenants for the period ended September 30, 2022, failure to meet the covenant requirements in the future could cause us to be in default and the maturity of the related debt could be accelerated and become immediately payable.
+This may require us to obtain waivers or amendment will be available, or what the cost of such waiver or amendment, if obtained, would be.
 If we are unable to obtain necessary waivers or amendment and the debt under such credit facility is accelerated, we would be required to obtain replacement financing at prevailing market rates, which may not be favorable to us.
-There is no guarantee that we would be able to satisfy our obligations if any of our indebtedness is accelerated.
+There is no guarantee that we would be able to satis